rhit-swartwba/LinterDesignPatterns/README.md

 The parts of my project focused on recognizing tight coupling and flawed implementations of the Decorator Design Pattern.
 For my extra A level feature, I suggested changes that could be made to the Decorator Pattern as well as generated a Plant UML diagram inputted code.

+For more details on the implementation of these detections, check the Wiki Pages.

 ## Dependencies
 Specified in pom.xml